 - Alsi (Flaxseed) – A decoction made from flaxseed is considered useful in curing congestion and also prevents recurring attacks.
 Linseed oil can be applied externally to reduce congestion.

 - Mustard Oil – During the attack, slightly heat mustard oil mixed with a little camphor should be massaged over the chest.
-This help in loosen the phlegm and ease breathing.
+This help in loosening the phlegm and ease breathing.

 Ayurvedic herbs useful in Asthma